 Integrated Creative Marketing Agency BMF Continues To Expand International Footprint With Qatar Partnership

-The Agency Establishes a Local Presence in Advance of Football's Biggest Global Tournament in 2022
+The Agency Establishes a Local Presence in Advance of Soccer's Biggest Global Tournament in 2022

 BMF has already begun work with a handful of clients as brands ramp up plans in the lead up to Qatar 2022.
 "This tournament will likely be one of the first major, global sporting events to come back at the level we were used to seeing pre-pandemic in terms of full-scale sponsor, partner and ancillary events.
 Through this partnership with Glow'n we will be delivering the high-quality experiences and productions that our globally minded brand clients know us for and will create multi-dimensional and share-worthy brand activations that connect with international and local consumers and drive business results," said Bruce Starr, Co-Founder + CEO of BMF.